taurus-org/taurus/doc/source/users/faq.rst

 How to produce your own Taurus_ GUI panel?
 -------------------------------------------

-The basic philosophy of Taurus_ GUI is to provide automatic GUIs which are automatically replaced by more and more specific GUIs if these are found.
+The basic philosophy of Taurus_ :term:`GUI` is to provide automatic :term:`GUI` s which are automatically replaced by more and more specific :term:`GUI` s if these are found.
 The documentation how to create a generic panel which can be filled via selection and cut and paste can be found here **<LINK>**.
 A more advanced usage is to create a Taurus_ widget and ingrate it into the